 Also, when buying a new coffee maker make sure to choose a coffee maker with lots of removable parts that are easy to clean and dry.
 Coffee makers like Moccamaster, Oxo or Bonavita are easy to keep clean on a daily basis and they make amazing coffee as well.
 Great choice if you want a good coffee maker, but you don’t want to worry about the mold or bacteria.

-And, for those who are trying to reduce exposure to chemicals in plastic as much as possible, these are my favorite plastic-free coffee makers:
+For those who are trying to reduce exposure to chemicals in plastic as much as possible, these are my favorite plastic-free coffee makers:

 1. Hario pour over filter, ceramic